login-m/21login-m.github.io/_posts/2016-12-27-Algorithms-&-Data-Structures-4.md

 1. In the substitution method, we guess a bound and then use mathematical induction to prove our guess correct.

-2. The recursion-tree method converts the recurrence into a tree whose nodes represenet the costs incurred at various levels of the recursion.
+2. The recursion-tree method converts the recurrence into a tree whose nodes represent the costs incurred at various levels of the recursion.

 3. The master method provides bounds for recurrences of the form T(n) = aT(n/b) + f(n) - where algorithm creates subproblems, each of which is n/b the size of the original problem, and in which the divide and combine steps together take f(n) time.